It can be difficult to stay organized financially. You may have multiple bank accounts, credit cards and individual retirement accounts to monitor.

 The budgeting tools of the two software programs allow you to get a nearly complete view of your spending.

 All transactions are categorized and labeled, and the log is customizable based on what you want to see.

-Personal Capital’s interface is a bit cleaner, but I found Mint to be smarter when it came to categorizing transactions accurately.
+Empower’s interface is a bit cleaner, but I found Mint to be smarter when it came to categorizing transactions accurately.